ikranw/AiSL/biographies/warsame-bio.md

 ## Project Sought

-Projects that apply UX/UI concepts, LLM and AI concepts, and more concepts to fruition.
+Projects that apply UX/UI concepts, Data Visualization, impactful tech, LLM and AI concepts, and more.